-EPE is an ongoing process of collection and assessment of data and information to provide a current evaluation of performance, as well as performance trends over time;
+EPE is an ongoing process of collection and assessment of data and information to provide a current evaluation of performance, as well as performance trends over time; and

-environmental audits may be used to gather such data and information, either as part of EPE or as part of an EMS, to verify whether objectives and targets are being met;
+Environmental audits may be used to gather such data and information, either as part of EPE or as part of an EMS, to verify whether objectives and targets are being met.

-This standard was first published in 2003 by adopting ISO 14031: 1999, Since, ISO has revised this standard and published it as ISO 14031 : 2021, it became necessary for the committee to review and update the current Indian Standard.
-During the review, it was noticed that the full adoption of ISO 14031 : 2021 is not possible in Indian context and therefore the committee decided to formulate an indigenous standard taking assistance from ISO 14031 : 2021.
+This standard was first published in 2003 by adopting ISO 14031: 1999, since, ISO had revised this standard and published it as ISO 14031 : 2021, it became necessary for the committee to review and update the current Indian Standard.
+During the review, it was noticed that the full adoption of ISO 14031 : 2021 was not possible in Indian context and therefore the committee decided to formulate an indigenous standard taking assistance from ISO 14031 : 2021.

-The composition of the Committee responsible for formulation of this standard is given in Annex B.
+The composition of the committee responsible for formulation of this standard is listed in Annex B.